Investor News

 Local resources, population, energy consumption, level of prosperity and geography determine the suitability and cost of various power generation methods.

-For example, Australia has an abundance of coal, but as the driest continent on earth, has limited scope for hydropower.
+For example, Australia has an abundance of coal but, as the driest continent on earth, has limited scope for hydropower.
 It also has a low population density of 3.3 people per km2, increasing the size and cost of the transmission network required.

 In our examination, we need to be guided by energy policy objectives.
 These objectives are subject to a similar trilemma:

 At present, wind and solar remain uncommercial in most parts of the world, unable to provide reliable electricity on their own.
-The cost of back up and storage measures to fill the gap in electricity generation when the wind doesn't blow and the sun doesn't shine makes wind and solar unaffordable.
+The cost of backup and storage measures to fill the gap in electricity generation when the wind doesn't blow and the sun doesn't shine makes wind and solar unaffordable.

 How can this be, given recent electricity generation cost analysis by energy consultants Lazards shows the cost of new wind generation at USD28-54 per MWh, compared to new coal at USD66-152 per MWh?